CompuTec/computec-docs/docs/wms/administrator-guide/fifo-fefo-fmfo-queues.md

 sidebar_position: 15
 ---

-# FIFO/FEFO/FMFO queues

-Here, you can find a description of FIFO/FEFO/FMFO queues based on Batches, Serial Numbers, and Items managed neither by Batches nor Serial Numbers.
+# FIFO, FEFO, FMFO Queues

+In this guide, you'll find descriptions of FIFO, FEFO, and FMFO queue types for handling items managed by **Batches**, **Serial Numbers**, and **Items not managed by Batches or Serial Numbers**.

 ---

-## Batch managed Items
+## Batch Managed Items

-- The queue type is chosen based on ProcessForce:
+The queue type for Batch Managed Items depends on whether **ProcessForce** is installed:

-  - if it is installed, the queue type is taken from ProcessForce settings
+- **With ProcessForce Installed:** The queue type follows the ProcessForce settings.

-  - if it is not installed, you can choose the type in Custom Configuration → Manager → Enable Batch Management Manager → Set Default Settings
+- **Without ProcessForce Installed:** You can set the queue type by navigating to: **Custom Configuration → Manager → Enable Batch Management → Set Default Settings.**

-- FEFO - the queue is based on 'ExpDate' and (if ProcessForce is installed) U_ExpiryTime.
+*Here's a breakdown of each queue type:*

+- **FEFO (First Expiry, First Out):** The queue is determined by `ExpDate` (and `U_ExpiryTime` if ProcessForce is installed).
+This method ensures items with the earliest expiry are dispatched first.

+- **FMFO (First Manufacture, First Out):** The queue relies on the `MnfDate`, sending items produced earlier out first.

-- FMFO - the queue is based on 'MnfDate'
+- **FIFO (First In, First Out):** The queue is based on `InDate`, releasing the items in the order they arrived.

-- FIFO - "First In" is based on 'InDate'

   ![FIFO FMFO FIFO Queues](./media/fifi-fefo-fmfo.png)

-## Serial Numbers managed Items, Items managed neither by Batches nor Serial Numbers

-It is always FIFO.
-It uses ProcessForce implementation, which takes a document creation date in ILM.
-It means that an item is transferred after receipt to a warehouse, and the date of the transfer will be considered (because it is the latest).
+## Managed and Not Managed Items

+For items managed by **Serial Numbers** or neither by **Batches nor Serial Numbers**, **FIFO** is always applied.
+This is implemented by ProcessForce and takes into account the **document creation date** in the Inventory Location Management (ILM) module.

+When items are transferred to a warehouse post-receipt, **the transfer date is considered the latest and used for queue management**.

 :::warning

-If, with the FEFO queue, there is no 'ExpDate' set for a Batch with this queue, this will be recognized as the earliest date during location search with this queue.
+For FEFO-managed items, if there is no `ExpDate` **set for a Batch** using this queue type, the system defaults to recognizing it as the **earliest date** during location-based searches in this queue type.
+This ensures proper sequence management based on available expiry dates.
 :::